wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-Gen. Smyth succeeds Gen. Van Rensselaer — his attempt to cross the Niagara, and failure
+Gen. Smyth succeeds Gen. Van Rensselaer--his attempt to cross the Niagara, and failure--causes.
-— causes.